How to Build an Online Document Scanner with Python Django and Dynamic Web TWAIN

 python manage.py runserver

-To build your web scanner app, you should firstly create an app.
+To develop your web scanner application, you should first create an app within your Django project.

 python manage.py startapp dwt

-In Django, project and app are different terminologies.
-An app is a Web application that does something.
-A project is a collection of apps that serve a particular website.
-For more details, refer to Writing your first Django app.
+Note: In Django, “project” and “app” have distinct meanings.
+An app is a web application that performs specific functions, whereas a project is a collection of apps that together comprise a particular website.

 djangodwt